regebro/prehistoric-python/prehistoric-python/trunk/presentation.rst

 .. note::

-  And if it does, it adds the value to the existing set.
+  And if it does, add the value to the existing set.

 ----